erc-dharma/project-documentation/gaiji/readme.md

    textual representation of the symbol.
 This field is optional.
 3. `description`.
 A description of the symbol.
 This is displayed in tooltips.
 This field is optional.
+4. `search`.
+A string to be used for representing the symbol in the search representation.
+If not given, the value of the `text` field is used.
+And if the latter is not given, it defaults to a generic string.

 Optionally, you can create an image representing the symbol.
 This image will be displayed in tooltips and in the symbols table (not implemented yet!).